syncfusion-content/winui-docs/winui/TreeGrid/Rows.md

 ---
 layout: post
 title: Rows in WinUI TreeGrid control | Syncfusion
-description: Learn about Rows support in Syncfusion WinUI TreeGrid control and more details.
+description: Learn here all about Rows support in Syncfusion WinUI TreeGrid control and more details.
 platform: winui
 control: SfTreeGrid
 documentation: ug